 |Credit: The Ebola virus.
 Credit: CDC/ Frederick Murphy|

-An outbreak of Ebola in western Uganda has killed 14 people, according to news reports.
+An outbreak of Ebola that began in early 2014 has become the largest in history, mostly affecting Guinea, Liberia and Sierra Leone.
 Here are five things you should know about this virulent and often deadly infection:

 What is Ebola?

 Ebola, officially known as Ebola hemorrhagic fever, is a severe disease caused by the Ebola virus that was first recognized in Africa in 1976.

 Early symptoms can include fever, headache, joint and muscle aches, sore throat and weakness, followed by diarrhea, vomiting and stomach pain, according to the Centers for Disease Control and Prevention.
 In some cases, the disease causes rashes, red eyes, hiccups and internal and external bleeding, the CDC says.

 Up to 90 percent of people who are infected with Ebola die from it, according to the National Institutes of Health.

 Outbreaks have occurred in African countries, including the Democratic Republic of the Congo, Gabon, Sudan, the Ivory Coast, Uganda and the Republic of the Congo, and now Guinea, Sierra Leone and Liberia, the CDC says.